 The entrance fee for Cabagnow Cave Pool is 20 pesos.

-When I arrived at Cabagnow Cave Pool, I parked my scooter in the parking lot and headed down the dirt trail which is clearly marked.
+When I arrived, I parked my scooter in the parking lot and headed down the dirt trail which is clearly marked.

 The walk to Tibaw Cave Pool is around 5 minutes and I was welcomed by some friendly locals who were hanging out down by the pools.

-This unique cenote / sinkhole / cave pool is surrounded by coral rock and filled with fresh water which is fed from the nearby mountains.
+This unique cave pool is surrounded by coral rock and filled with fresh water which is fed from the nearby mountains.

-To enter the deep blue coloured pool you can either walk across the rocks and slip in on the shallow side or if you’re keen for a jump there is a 2-meter cliff jump on the opposite side of the pool.
+To enter the deep blue-colored pool you can either walk across the rocks and slip in on the shallow side or if you’re keen on a jump there is a 2-meter cliff jump on the opposite side of the pool.